-The inventive marketing schemes of the institutional church system with their catchphrases are about service to the concepts that are motivated to do dead works of "good deeds" where people pat each other on their backs.
-Look at me, look at us, look at my pastor, look at my building, look at my denomination.
+The inventive marketing schemes of the institutional church system with their catchphrases are about service to the concepts that are motivated to do dead works of 'good deeds' where people pat each other on their backs.
+Look at me, look at us, look at my pastor, look at my building and look at my denomination.
 They never first point to Christ, but want you to partake in their abolished temple system.

 Sincere faith in Christ points to him, not to vain religious works.

 A witness of the grace of God through His Son is not motivated by going around saying the latest catchphrases, wearing a t-shirt, or slapping on a bumper sticker to 'evangelize.'
 The Gospel is about the death and resurrection of God’s Son, not duty to man's inventions.
 There is a difference between witnessing our faith and being a witness.
 If you think WWJD? testifies about the Gospel, you are sadly mistaken.
 Wearing your special bracelet and trying to imagine what Jesus would do does not equate to being a witness, but rather a church puppet who parrots what their salaried hierarchy tells them to do.

 Spending millions of dollars on religious gimmicks, such as WWJD? bracelets puts money in the pockets of those who sell them.
 Even Kayne West has a WWJD? bracelet.
 I guess he must be 'witnessing' too.

 Here is an idea: Let’s get all the sheeple all hopped up on glorified rubber bands, or stylish pins that say, 'Jesus is my homeboy.'
 That’s really gonna have an impact!

 Why treat Jesus like a dead man, or a marketing scheme?